Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Morro Bay

-I turned back north after breakfast, eaten out of my supplies in the camper van.
+I turned back north after breakfast, having used up my supplies in the camper van.
 My next stop was back up the coast to the sleepy town of Morro Bay.
-Where Pismo is open to the ocean, Morro Bay is a protected bay punctuated with the large Morro Rock.
-It is a perfect place to do some sea kayaking in the protected waters, even for beginners.
+Where Pismo is open to the ocean, Morro Bay is a protected bay punctuated by the large Morro Rock.
+It’s a perfect place for beginners to enjoy some sea kayaking in the protected waters.
 I rented a kayak from Kayak Horizons (see reviews).

 Morro Rock